dankamongmen/notcurses/README.md

        `notcurses_getc_blocking()`.
 As a result, the `poll()` is not interrupted.
 Call `pthread_sigmask()` before spawning any threads.

+* *Q:* One of the demos claimed to spend more than 100% of its runtime rendering.
+Do you know how to count?
+* *A:* Runtime is wall clock time.
+A multithreaded demo can spend more than the wall-clock time rendering if the threads contend.

 ## Supplemental material

 ### Useful links